MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-service-principal.md

 ### Create a new client secret

+To create a new client secret, follow these steps:

 1. Browse to **Microsoft Entra ID** > **App registrations**, then select your application.
 2. Select **Certificates & secrets**, select **Client secrets**, and then Select **New client secret**.
 3. Provide a description of the secret and a duration based on your corporate policy, then select **Add**.